 January 7-14: Special Pre-Archon Selection Series of Discussions with Park Authors

 In the week leading up to the announcement of the 2019 Archons, proprietor Wyuna Winkle of The Literary Apothecary will host a series of politically-oriented discussions and debates with prominent Park authors.
 Don’t miss your chance to hear Pieter Paard, Yoshita Tigru, Dr. Berthilidis Strix, Inari Marakatti, and Magnus P. Marmoset, among others.

 January 12 : “Everything You Ever Wanted to Know About Park Government”

 Be prepared!
 If your name comes up, you’ll want to serve honourably and intelligently.
 Fortunately, historians Pieter Paard, Beatrice Zilonis, and Clark Cascanueces as well as political philosopher Magnus Marmoset have you covered.
 Their crash course is designed to teach you everything you’ll need to know about zoocracy, sortition, and the duties of Archonship.
 Open to all and free of charge, but reservations required.
 Location: University of West Terrier.

 January 13: Extinction Anxiety Clinic Open House

-For the first time since its opening in August 2012, The Park’s Extinction Anxiety Clinic will host an Open House.
+For only the second time since its opening in August 2012, The Park’s Extinction Anxiety Clinic will host an Open House.
 Both locations will welcome Park residents from 10:00-4:00 for some frank talk about Extinction Anxiety, including the newest treatment options.
 Refreshments will be served.